All Products

 1. Double-click the target node, such as an ODPS SQL node, to open the node editor.

-2. Define parameters in the code.
-In the code of an ODPS SQL node or another SQL node, you can use the ${param} syntax to define a parameter name.
-DataWorks recommends that you use meaningful parameter names for easier reference and management.
+2. In the code of an ODPS SQL node or other SQL-based nodes, define a parameter name by using the ${param} syntax.
+DataWorks recommends using a descriptive parameter name for easier reference and management.

 Notes